• Instagram Icon

 Protection Against Termites

 Effective May 9, 2022, all new Residential Construction will require proof of termite treatment, pursuant to 2020 FBC R318 Protection Against Termites.
-The Final Treatment Certificate is to be uploaded into eTRAKiT attachments and the BLDG TERMITE CERT Inspection scheduled, prior to scheduling the Building Final.
+The Final Treatment Certificate is to be uploaded into iMS attachments and the BLDG TERMITE CERT Inspection scheduled, prior to scheduling the Building Final.

 This inspection is for certificate verification only and is performed in-house.
 The Building Final will not be issued until the Final Termite Treatment Certificate is on file.
 Please contact our office at 863-834-6012 if you have any questions.